leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 Names are placed in namespaces using `.`, so `List.map` is the name `map` in the `List` namespace.
 Names in different namespaces do not conflict with each other, even if they are otherwise identical.
 This means that `List.map` and `Array.map` are different names.
+Namespaces may be nested, so `Project.Frontend.User.loginTime` is the name `loginTime` in the nested namespace `Project.Frontend.User`.

 Names can be directly defined within a namespace.
 For instance, the name `double` can be defined in the `Nat` namespace: